 It may be that someone reading these ideas may respond, “These are all interesting, and I can see participating in some of them.
 Still, what’s wrong with balloons?
 They’re pretty, everyone loves them, and balloons don’t cause any harm.
 Do they?”

 We should note that this is not at all an unusual occurrence.
 We exacerbate this characteristic when the balloon becomes airborne, as when filled with helium.
 As a result, the wind transports balloon waste vast distances over wildlife areas and the ocean.
 In turn, multiplying the number of creatures exposed.

-Mylar balloons are additionally dangerous in that they are actually plastic covered nylon.
+Mylar balloons are additionally dangerous in that they are actually plastic-covered nylon.
 While mylar is not biodegradable, it does release toxic chemicals and plastics into the earth and water wherever it lands.
 Because it can retain helium longer than latex or rubber, it has an even longer destructive reach.

-Meanwhile, the technology that allows us to produce eco-plastic that genuinely causes little to no harm in the environment improves all the time.
-As such, we may well see truly biodegradable balloons before too long.
+Meanwhile, the technology that allows us to produce eco-plastic that genuinely causes little to no harm to the environment improves all the time.
+As such, when undertaking the search for where to buy biodegradable balloons, we may well see truly biodegradable balloons before too long.

 However, the best thing we can all do in our search for sustainable products and eco-friendly alternatives to plastic and other single-use items such as latex balloons is to avoid materials that we can’t reuse.
 Or even better, reuse what you already have.

-Balloons, and in particular helium-filled balloons, are a terrible habit our society has acquired.
+Balloons blow, and in particular helium-filled balloons, are a terrible habit our society has acquired.
 Let’s face it; there isn’t anything creative or unique about buying a dozen helium-filled balloons to celebrate someone’s birthday, graduation, promotion, or housewarming.